maple3142/vuejs-storage/README.md

   },
   plugins: [
     vuejsStorage({
+      keys: ['count'],
-      keys: ['count'], //keep state.count in localStorage
+      //keep state.count in localStorage
       namespace: 'my-namespace',
+      storage: sessionStorage
-      storage: window.sessionStorage //if you want to use sessionStorage instead of localStorage })
+      //if you want to use sessionStorage instead of localStorage })
   ]
 })